Current PhD opportunity: PhD in Tundra Biodiversity

 I am always interested in chatting with students or postdocs who might want to join the research group.
 For UK students, check out the 3E NERC Doctoral Training Programme in the School of GeoScience.
 For Scottish Students, check out the Carnegie PhD Scholarships.
 For International Students check out funding opportunities through the University of Edinburgh or the Universitas 21 programme.
 For Postdocs, check out EU funding.

-The research topics that I am interested in supervising include:
+The research topics that I am particularly interested in supervising include:

 - Phenology/growth-climate relationships in tundra plant species using ecological monitoring, common garden experiments, dendroecology and/or drones.

 - Testing the correspondence between remotely-sensed tundra greening and landscape and plot-level vegetation change using drones, satellite data and ecological monitoring.

 - Vegetation-permafrost-climate interactions using drones, historical ecology, repeat photography and ecological monitoring.

 - Testing the links between biodiversity change and climate warming or land use change in tundra or global biodiversity datasets.

 If you are stoked about tundra greening and are a UK citizen or EU citizen and UK resident, check out our PhD project advertised through the NERC DTP programme at Edinburgh!